AdamZieman/AdamZieman/README.md

 <!-- Brief Introduction -->
 <p>I am enrolled at the University of Wisconsin-Parkside, pursuing a Bachelor's of Science in Computer Science.
 It is my goal to one day work as a software engineer /  developer.
-I am proficient with Java, C++, Python, and Linux OS / Shell Scripting, and I have an fairly good grasp of React, C, and Go</p>
+I am proficient with Java, C++, Python, and Linux OS / Shell Scripting, and basic skills in of C, C#, React, and GoLang</p>

 <!-- Table of Contents -->